-The presentation and recording from the Big Data: Solution or Pollution?
-Webinar held on Thursday 26th February 2015 are available here.
+The presentation and recording from the "Ethics Considerations for Big Data Initiatives in Biopharma R&D" webinar held on Thursday 21st May 2015 are available here.

 The Map of Alliances project will catalogue the various life sciences consortia, partnerships, foundations and alliances in the life sciences sector and investigate how these collaborative efforts form an interconnected web of partnerships.

 With the increased use of big data in research projects, the ethical implications are increasingly coming to the forefront.
 As the technology advances and new applications for big data are developed, there is a growing interest in ensuring that the effect on science and society is positive.